Community Music Practice

 Creating the sound space

 People can decide how they want to relate to music (past, present).
-Composing, listening, performing, remembering, recording, imagining, ignoring, sharing -- are all part of exploring music heritage and culture.
+Composing, listening, performing, remembering, recording, imagining, ignoring, sharing, design -- are all part of exploring music heritage and culture.

 Freedom of expression for all musicians

 If you need support with music heritage and culture, contact us to discuss your ideas about what can be done in your neighbourhood.

 There are emerging roles for musicians in museums: to develop music projects which benefit communities, through sharing musical resources, knowledge, skills.
 This allows everyone to participate in musicking and to have a voice.

 Music communities support peoples' musical development and engage with music heritage and culture locally or online.

 MAY 18 CELEBRATING